Icelandic moss plant. For the cardiovascular system. Use for cough

 To cleanse the face and improve overall well-being

-With impotence
+For impotence

 For weight loss

-With varicose veins
+For varicose veins

 Prevention and assistance in the treatment of cancer

-The recipe for the decoction is as follows: mix 2 parts of crushed dry lichen with knotweed, St. John's wort, celandine, plantain, nettle leaves and green tea.
-For 4 spoons of herbs - 4 cups of water.
-After an hour, you can strain the tincture, take a glass 4 times a day in a warm form.
-It is not recommended to store the composition in the refrigerator, it is better to always use it fresh, cooked in a timely manner.
+The decoction recipe is as follows: mix 2 parts of crushed dry lichen with knotweed, St. John's wort, celandine, plantain, nettle leaves and green tea.
+For 4 spoons of herbal mixture - 4 glasses of water.
+After an hour, you can strain the tincture and take a glass 4 times a day warm.
+It is not recommended to store the composition in the refrigerator; it is better to always consume it fresh, prepared in a timely manner.

 Alcohol tincture of Icelandic moss